 Fukuoka Airport (福岡空港, Fukuoka Kūkō) is the fourth busiest airport in Japan.
 Reached in just five minutes by subway from Hakata Station, it is also one of the most centrally located airports in the country.
 The airport's has two terminals, a domestic and an international terminal.

-The domestic terminal is spread out over three long buildings and serves flights on virtually every major Japanese carrier and budget airline with connections out to all corners of Japan.
+The domestic terminal serves flights on virtually every major Japanese carrier and budget airline with connections out to all corners of Japan.
 There are numerous shop and restaurants located within the terminal.

 Meanwhile, Fukuoka Airport's international terminal is located in a separate building across the runway and is connected to the domestic terminal by a free shuttle bus.
 Regular flights to Korea, China, Taiwan, Singapore and several other countries depart from here.